 Steps that will usually be needed:

 Providing support for workers around mental health and wellbeing.
 This could include advice or telephone support.

 Objective: To make sure individuals who are advised to stay at home under existing government guidance to stop infection spreading do not physically come to work.
-This includes individuals who have symptoms of COVID-19, those who live in a household or are in a support bubble with someone who has symptoms and those who are advised to self-isolate as part of the government’s test and trace service. (https://www.nhs.uk/conditions/coronavirus-covid-19/testing-and-tracing/)
+This includes individuals who have symptoms of COVID-19, those who live in a household or are in a support bubble with someone who has symptoms and those who are advised to self-isolate as part of NHS Test and Trace service.